wagnerwave/docker-lamp/README.md

 - Open web browser to look at simple from at  [http://localhost:8001](http://localhost:8001)

-- Try to understand why, this code containt a code failure.
+- Try to understand why, this code containt a code failure, and try to make a injectin sql.